jvillega/seedbox/README.md

     bazarr
     sabnzbd

 In the repository there should be a file titled docker.sh.
-This file containes all the docker run commands but I'll include the commands below in case you want run them run at a time or examine them.
+This file containes all the docker run commands but I'll include the commands below in case you want to run them one at a time or examine them.
 I'm assuming you are using data to save all the torrent stuff and config for the container configurations.
 If you are not you will need to update PATH_TO_CONFIG and PATH_TO_DATA.
 Replace UID and GID with your uid and gid which you should already have.
 I have no idea how to use these programs or even what they do other then deluge.
 ```
 # Radarr
 docker run --detach --restart unless-stopped --publish 7878:7878 --name radarr -v PATH_TO_CONFIG/radarr:/config -v PATH_TO_DATA/data:/data -e PUID=UID -e PGID=GID ghcr.io/hotio/radarr:latest